Sagelt/posts/2022-02-25-fuck-greg-abbott.md

 1. Donate
 2. Write an email to sagelt@gmail.com.
 Put "Trans Rights Are Human Rights" as the subject.
 3. Attach your receipt from your donation.
+4. Mention what game you'd like in the body of the email.
-4. Allow a few days for processing.
+5. Allow a few days for processing.
 I'll be handling these all manually.
 Be patient!

 # Notes
 - Donation amount is up to you.
 My guideline would be "significant" but I don't know you, I don't know your situation, just do it.
 Everything helps.